osamaahmed17/intelligent-logging-pipeline/README.md

 Then go to Connections > Data sources, select Loki and go to Explore to show the logs of the payload.

 ## KIND Cluster Setup (Optional)
 The purpose of using a KIND cluster is to deploy Kubernetes in a local environment.
-If you already have a Kubernetes cluster, there is no need to deploy a KIND cluster.
+If you already have a Kubernetes cluster, there is no need to deploy a KIND cluster.Docker is required to run a KIND cluster.

 #### Set Permissions for the Installation Script
 ```bash